tigrannajaryan/made-backend/webapp/betterbeauty/api/v1/README.md

 # Registration

-Before creating customer or stylist, new user must be registered.
-There will be multtiple ways of creation of user entity using social networks; section below is about registering a user with email credentials.
+Before creating client or stylist, new user must be registered.
+There will be multiple ways of creation of user entity using social networks; section below is about registering a user with email credentials.
 Social network methods are to be added.